Wire Size Calculator guide

 What this calculator is solving

 The Wire Size Calculator tests common copper AWG sizes and returns the first size that stays within the voltage-drop percentage you choose.
-It is a planning helper, not an electrical-code sizing tool.
+It is useful for early planning and comparison before a qualified electrical-code review.

 The formula in plain language

-In plain language: The calculator tests common copper AWG sizes and returns the first size whose estimated voltage drop is within the selected percentage.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator tests common copper AWG sizes from 14 AWG through 4/0 and returns the first size whose estimated voltage drop is within the selected percentage.
+Single/DC uses the out-and-back path; balanced three-phase uses the square-root-of-3 factor.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer

-• The main answer is the first common copper AWG size that meets the voltage-drop target.
+• The main answer is the first supported copper AWG size that meets the voltage-drop target.

-• Estimated drop and percent drop show why the size was selected.
+• Estimated drop and percent drop show why that size was selected.

-• Load voltage shows source voltage after the estimated drop.
+• Load voltage shows the source voltage after the estimated drop.

 Common mistakes to avoid